| Fruits

 with the principle of his fourth maxim.
 Mr. George properly excludes

-a.
+it. a.
 Interference with Production

 Indirect taxes tend to check production and cause scarcity, by obstructing